syncfusion-content/blazor-docs/blazor/image-editor/transform.md

 ## Flipping event

 The [`Flipping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorEvents.html#Syncfusion_Blazor_ImageEditor_ImageEditorEvents_Flipping) event is triggered when performing flipping the image.
 This event is passed an object that contains information about the flipping event, such as the amount of flip performed.
-And this event uses [`FlipEventArgs`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.FlipEventArgs.html) to handle the action the panning action when the user starts dragging the image.
+And this event uses [`FlipEventArgs`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.FlipEventArgs.html) to handle the flipping action in the image.

 The parameter available in the [`Flipping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.ImageEditorEvents.html#Syncfusion_Blazor_ImageEditor_ImageEditorEvents_Flipping) event is,